The Body Snatcher

 Review:

-This film begins informing of that we are in Edinburgh in 1831.
+This starts by setting the stage that we’re in Edinburgh in the year 1831.
 We get an idea of what the city is like during this time.
-We then meet Russell Wade.
-He is a medical student and he is sitting in a cemetery having lunch.
-He tries to feed a dog that is there, but he won’t take the food.
+We then meet Donald Fettes (Russell Wade).
+He’s a medical student and sitting in a cemetery having lunch.
+He tries to feed a dog that is there, but the animal won’t get closer.
 An older woman then appears to feed him.
+She explains that this poor dog belonged to her son who passed away and won’t leave the grave.

 We then see a carriage pull in front of a house.
-The driver is played by Boris Karloff.
-Emerging from his carriage is a mother, played by Rita Corday, and he daughter, played by Sharyn Moffett.
-Moffett was in an accident with a carriage and is paralyzed from the legs down.
-They ring the bell and Edith Atwater appears.
+The driver is John Gray (Karloff).
+Emerging from his carriage is Mrs. Marsh (Rita Corday) and her daughter, Georgina (Sharyn Moffett).
+She was in an accident with a carriage and it paralyzed her legs.
+They ring the bell and Meg Camden (Edith Atwater) appears.
 She is the maid of this house.
-She doesn’t seem to care for Karloff.
-Corday and Moffett are there to see the man of the house, played by Henry Daniell.
+We see she doesn’t seem to care for Gray.
+This duo is here to see Dr. Wolfe MacFarlane (Henry Daniell).

 He is a great doctor, but now is a teacher.
-He doesn’t have good bedside manner anymore and Moffett doesn’t allow him to check her out.
-He then calls in Wade, who is his medical student.
-Wade is much better with the young girl and she explains what is wrong with her.
-She is taken to an examining table where Daniell finds that she has a tumor on her spine that is causing this.
-Corday thinks he will do the surgery, he tells her that he does not practice anymore, that he only teaches now.
-There is no one else to help her.
+He struggles with his bedside manner and Georgina doesn’t allow him to examine her.
+Don arrives to speak with Wolfe.
+This teacher sees an opportunity, asking him to work with the child.
+He has more success as she explains her pains.
+She is taken to an examining table where Wolfe finds that she has a tumor on her spine that is causing this.
+Mrs. Marsh thinks he will do the surgery.
+It devastates her doesn’t practice anymore, only teaches.
+This was her last option.

-One of the major jobs of being the assistant is that Wade needs to receive the bodies that are given to them by the counsel for autopsies and practice.
-Karloff is the one that delivers the body that night.
-He is paid ten British pounds for his services.
-The problem though is that the next day, the cemetery that Wade was at previously had an incident with a grave robber.
+A function of this job of being the assistant is to receive the bodies that are brought in for autopsies and practice.
+Gray is the one that delivers them at night.
+He is paid ten pounds for his services.
+The problem though is that the next day, the cemetery had an incident with a grave robber.
 This robber also killed the dog.